 One of the best ways you can learn about the Catholic Faith is to visit our Parish and let us know that you are interested in learning more about the Faith.
 To get started with an overview of Catholic teaching, you can consult the Catechism of the Catholic Church.

-Rite of Christian Initiation of Adults -- R.C.I.A.
+Order of Christian Initiation of Adults -- O.C.I.A.

-RCIA (The Rite of Christian Initiation for Adults) is the process by which one becomes a fully initiated member of the Catholic Church.
+OCIA (The Order of Christian Initiation for Adults) is the process by which one becomes a fully initiated member of the Catholic Church.
 The process is one of a total conversion of self to the person of Jesus Christ.
 While much of our time looks like a “class,” we also focus on the life of sin and grace, as well as growth in personal prayer.

 Our sessions are designed to give participants as broad and deep an understanding of the Catholic Faith as possible in our limited time.
 We dig deeply in to the scriptural roots of Catholicism as well as Church History.
 We try to answer not only what Catholics believe, but why.
 The sessions offer you much information, but are also question-driven.
 We want everyone to have all their questions reasonably answered, and to be able to make an educated decision as to whether or not they wish to be fully initiated Catholics.
 Each session also explores some of the Catholic tradition of prayer and spirituality to begin developing from Day One.
 At no point in the process are you committed to completing all of it, nor of becoming Catholic.
 There are also no fees for the sessions.